jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

   .. literalinclude:: ../code/bonus/learnDirectoryStructureTree
     :language: shell

-I can do things with files_ and directories_ in 1 step as long as
+I can do things with files_ and folders_ in 1 step as long as

-- I know their path (address)
+- I know their path/address
 - I know their relation to where I am and
 - I can :ref:`write to the folder<how to view the permissions of a file>`